scossu/lakesuperior/docs/contributing.rst

 - Adding test coverage (**HOT**)
 - Browsing the list of open issues and picking a ticket that you may find interesting and within your reach
-- Suggesting new functionality or improvements and/or implementing them
+- Suggesting new functionality or improvements and implementing them

 Please open a ticket and discuss the issue you are raising before opening a PR.

 Documentation is critical.
-If you implement new modules, class or methods, or modify them, please document them thoroughly and verify that the API docs are displaying and linking correctly.
+If you implement new modules, classes or methods, or modify them, please document them thoroughly and verify that the API docs are displaying and linking correctly.